 How Will We Get There?
 The Waste Diversion Plan

-In order to begin moving toward the waste diversion target of 70% by 2023, work has begun on the development of a Waste Diversion Plan which will provide a long-term roadmap for Saskatoon’s waste management programs and recommend policies and initiatives.
+In order to begin moving toward the waste diversion target of 70%, work has begun on the development of a Waste Diversion Plan which will provide a long-term roadmap for Saskatoon’s waste management programs and recommend policies and initiatives.

 The development of the strategy involves three main phases: